Why is Goat Milk Soap Good for Your Skin?

 "OK, so, why are you telling me this, it will scare me from using natural homemade soap?!"
 "How can this be safe to use?"

 Well, in your finished soap there is NO lye.
 When you mix lye with a liquid (goat milk, beer, coffee, water) then blend with melted oils, it goes through a chemical process called saponification.
 That chemical process changes the oil into soap and glycerin.
 So no lye is present in the final product.

-It really is a science, wait, didn't I say I'd never need that in school??
+It really is a science, wait, didn't I say I'd never need that after school??

 All the oils are melted together in a glass bowl (no metal, and no plastic unless you want your plastic to taste like soap).
 Lye is added to frozen goat milk and completely dissolved before adding to the oils.
 Once the lye/milk mixture is added to the oils you stick blend until it just starts to get thick.
 That's when I add essential oils, fragrance oils, colors or none of the above, and pour into a 5 pound mold.

 The soap loaf then goes into our freezer for 6-8 hrs. (or a day if I forget about it).
 This is because the goat milk causes the soap to heat up, you wouldn't believe how hot it really gets.
 I started out not doing this step and would get huge cracks in the top of the soap from the heat trying to escape.
 So into the freezer it goes.

 A couple days later it can be unmolded and sliced.